Beekasha/ReactReduxMovie-Frontend/README.md

 Meant to work in conjunction with the <a href="https://github.com/Beekasha/ReactReduxMovie-Backend">ReactRedux-Backend.</a>

 Using the backend:
+First 'bundle' to install all dependencies.
+Then, 'rails db:migrate' to set up your database.
-Start a server on localhost:3001 by using `npm start`.
+Start a server on by using `rails s`.
 After the backend server is running, continue on with the frontend.

 ![](demo.gif)